 Students holding a BS degree are encouraged to apply directly to the PhD program.
 They may elect to receive a MS degree while working toward the PhD, but the MS degree is not a prerequisite to the PhD.

-For University of Michigan undergraduate students seeking an extended research experience, we offer a fifth-year MS program through CUGS.
+For University of Michigan undergraduate students who are currently pursuing an Earth and Environmental Sciences major, we offer a fifth-year MS program.

 MS students are required to review their progress with their academic adviser each year.
+This requirement is waived for fifth-year MS students.
 The student should update the Annual Review Form prior to meeting with his/her adviser to discuss his/her academic and professional progress.
 The Annual Review Form must be completed and submitted to the Associate Chair for Graduate Studies prior to the last day of classes of Winter term.
 Students should contact the Graduate Program Office for a blank form.

 Specific Course Requirements for the MS degree are a minimum of 24 credits at the graduate level of which at least 22 must be in courses and seminars.
 Of the 22, at least 12 credits must be in Earth and Environmental Sciences, no more than 4 credits may be in seminars, and at least 4 credits must be in accepted cognate courses.
 Cognate courses are those offered by other academic units that broaden expertise in areas related to the student’s research; Rackham requires a minimum grade of B- for cognate courses.
 EARTH 599 and other independent study courses are excluded from the 12 credits required in Earth and Environmental Sciences courses, but may be used in partial fulfillment of the remaining non-cognate credit requirements.
 Masters thesis research credits (EARTH 709) may be used in partial fulfillment of these requirements but are excluded from the 22 credits of coursework.